It really is a mixed bag...

 A mixed bag of fluffy bunnies and rattlesnakes.
 So, don't you dare reach in blindly.
-Neighborhoods range from affluent hubs of fat cat business towers to shady areas with frighteningly high crime rates, often within a block or two of each other.
-Then there are the good ol’ wide open spaces of southern ranch land, sprawling green suburbs, and a growing urban core of modern, big city weirdos.
+Different types of neighborhoods are often within a block or two of each other.
+There are the good ol’ wide open spaces of southern ranch land, sprawling green suburbs, and a growing urban core of modern, big city weirdos.
 Finding the right niche is key, and this guide is here to help save you from the painful experience of having to relocate, yet again.

 The Hunt for the Perfect Apartment

 While you run around town, or surf around the internet looking at potential places, keep in mind these four essential questions: